tankh99/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to list patients using the specified constraints
-2. CogniCare shows a list of patients that meets the criteria
+2. CogniCare shows a list of patients that meet the criteria

     Use case ends.